Get A Quote

 Some of the characteristics that differ between indoor and outdoor wires include the following.

 • Insulation: Outdoor wires must stand up to moisture, humidity and unregulated temperatures.
-In many climates, these temperatures can be extreme, and outdoor cables protect the inner wires with robust insulation.
+These temperatures can be extreme in many climates, and outdoor cables protect the inner wires with robust insulation.
 They’re often thicker because of this, but the added protection is essential for keeping the inner wires safe from the elements.

 • Plug style: Indoor plugs might be two- or three-pronged, depending on the item.
 More powerful devices tend to use three-pronged plugs because of the added safety of the ground, but many indoor devices, like lamps and chargers, use two-pronged plugs.
 They’re a bit easier to work with, but don’t provide a ground check.
 On the other hand, outdoor cables will almost always have a ground prong.